awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 ## Reserving IP Addresses in a VPC Subnet<a name="es-reserving-ip-vpc-endpoints"></a>

-Amazon ES connects a domain to a VPC by placing network interfaces in a subnet of the VPC \(or two subnets of the VPC if you enable [zone awareness](es-managedomains.md#es-managedomains-zoneawareness)\)\.
+Amazon ES connects a domain to a VPC by placing network interfaces in a subnet of the VPC \(or two subnets of the VPC if you enable [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz)\)\.
 Each network interface is associated with an IP address\.
 Before you create your Amazon ES domain, you must have a sufficient number of IP addresses available in the VPC subnet to accommodate the network interfaces\.

 The number of IP addresses that Amazon ES requires depends on the following:
 + Number of data nodes in your domain\. \(Master nodes are not included in the number\.\)
-+ Whether you enable [zone awareness](es-managedomains.md#es-managedomains-zoneawareness)\.
-If you enable zone awareness, you need only half the number of IP addresses per subnet that you need if you don't enable zone awareness\.
++ Number of Availability Zones\.
+If you enable two or three Availability Zones, you need only half or one\-third the number of IP addresses per subnet that you need for one Availability Zone\.

-Here is the basic formula: The number of IP addresses reserved in each subnet is three times the number of nodes, divided by two if zone awareness is enabled\.
+Here is the basic formula: The number of IP addresses reserved in each subnet is three times the number of nodes, divided by the number of Availability Zones\.

 **Examples**
-+ If a domain has 10 data nodes and zone awareness is enabled, the IP count is 10 / 2 \* 3 = 15\.
++ If a domain has 10 data nodes and two Availability Zones, the IP count is 10 / 2 \* 3 = 15\.
-+ If a domain has 10 data nodes and zone awareness is disabled, the IP count is 10 \* 3 = 30\.
++ If a domain has 10 data nodes and one Availability Zone, the IP count is 10 \* 3 = 30\.

 When you create the domain, Amazon ES reserves the IP addresses\.
 You can see the network interfaces and their associated IP addresses in the **Network Interfaces** section of the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.
 The **Description** column shows which Amazon ES domain the network interface is associated with\.